ajac-zero/orpheus/README.md

-# Orpheus - OpenRouter SDK
+# 🎸 Orpheus

+> *Can you hear the music?*

-Orpheus is a library made to make it as ergonomic as possible to create AI apps with [OpenRouter](https://openrouter.ai/), allowing immediate access to hundreds of models and dozens of providers you can mix and match to best suit your use case.
+**Orpheus** is a library made to make it as ergonomic as possible to create AI apps with [OpenRouter](https://openrouter.ai/), allowing immediate access to hundreds of models and dozens of providers you can mix and match to best suit your use case.

 Orpheus also comes with out-of-the-box support for:
 - ⚡ Async